Ploomjuice/uhc-statsboard/README.md

 The leaderboard section consists of three different sub-tabs: the main leaderboard, the special statistics leaderboard, and the scatter view, accessible through selecting an option from the drop-down menu at the top right.

 <h3>Main Leaderboard</h3>
-The main leaderboard displays all players that have played at least the threshold number (Round Minimum) of rounds, adjustable at the top of the page.
+The main leaderboard displays all players that have played at least the threshold number (Minimum Games Threshold) of rounds, adjustable at the top of the page.
+Changing the settings at the top of the page (Sort By, Lifetime/Year Modes, Minimum Games Threshold) will automatically reupdate the leaderboard.